Phragm\'{e}n's Voting Methods and Justified Representation: 's Methods and Representation

 \begin{example} Let $C= \{a,b,c,d,e,f\}$ and consider the $8$-voter preference profile given by $A_1=\{a\}$, $A_2=\{b\}$, $A_3=\{c\}$, $A_4=\{d\}$, $A_5=\{a,e,f\}$, $A_6=\{b,e,f\}$, $A_7=\{c,e,f\}$, $A_8=\{d,e,f\}$.
 Let $k=4$ and assume that ties are broken alphabetically.
 Then, \seqP chooses $e$, $f$, $a$, and $b$ (in this order).
 The final loads are $(\bar x_1, \ldots, \bar x_8) = (\frac{3}{4},\frac{3}{4},0,0,\frac{3}{4},\frac{3}{4},\frac{1}{2},\frac{1}{2})$.
 This is indeed not optimal as there is a perfect load distribution $y$ with $\bar y_i = \frac{1}{2}$ for all $i \in N$.
 The corresponding committee $\{a,b,c,d\}$ is selected by both \maxP and \varP.

-Consider the group of voters $N^* = \set{5, 6, 7, 8}$, of size $\ell \frac{n}{k} = 2 \frac{8}{4}=4$, where $\ell=2$.
-Since the voters all approve candidates $e$ and $f$, a set of size $\ell = 2$, the conditions for JR, PJR, and EJR all bind.
+Let $\ell=2$ and consider the voter group $N^* = \set{5, 6, 7, 8}$ of size $\ell \frac{n}{k} = 2 \frac{8}{4}=4$.
+Since the voters in $N^*$ all approve candidates $e$ and $f$, a set of size $\ell = 2$, the conditions for JR, PJR, and EJR all bind.
 JR requires that at least one candidate approved by at least one voter in~$N^*$ is chosen.
 PJR requires that at least $2$ candidates are chosen that are each supported by at least one voter from~$N^*$, while EJR requires that some voter from~$N^*$ is represented twice.
 Thus, EJR dictates that either $e$ or $f$ is chosen.
 On the other hand, the only committee providing PR is $\{a,b,c,d\}$.
-As a consequence, no rule can satisfy both PR and EJR.
-Note that \maxP and \varP both violate EJR in this example, and that \seqP violates PR. \eneP also yields $\{e,f,a,b\}$, and thus violates PR. \end{example}
+As a consequence, no rule can satisfy both PR and EJR.\footnote{The incompatibility of PR and EJR was first observed by \citet{SFF+17a}.} Note that \maxP and \varP both violate EJR in this example, and that \seqP violates PR. \eneP also yields $\{e,f,a,b\}$, and thus violates PR. \end{example}